vinceramcesoliveros/INFORM.ED/README.md

 and simplify the workflow.
 The Goal of the Project is to decentralize the education system we are facing today.
 <hr>

+## Sub Projects
+- Superpowered Enrollment System with payment integration(SOON)
+- Decentralized Club Organization Platform(SOON)
+- SMS & Email Updates to all sub-projects(SOON)

 ### Problem:
 We want our status of education to be digitalized, not stored in a university, and not stored in a tangible documents.
+There can be a sub-project prior to this big project.
+Which will be included in the future release.

 ### Roadmap 🏁
-TBD
+- Finish UI
+- API Prototyping
+- Compatible with Microservices
+- Contributors
+- TBD(Unspecified but will be labeled later on)

 ### Built With
 - NuxtJS